Catherine Z. Elgin

 Abstract:

-Exemplification is the relation of an example to whatever it
+exemplification - the relation of a sample or example to whatever it

 -